Bryan Beaman: Co-Owner and Director

 In addition to his directorship of CFPAA, Bryan Beaman is a professional director, producer, choreographer, dancer, and singer who trained at the Cincinnati Conservatory of Music as well as East Carolina University.
 As a performer, he toured throughout the US and overseas with the Broadway Company of A Chorus Line, as well as performing at Fiesta Texas and Disney World.
 BHe has worked with the renowned Radio City Rockettes, Steve Gatlin, Rosie O’Donnell, and the World Famous Platters.
 Beaman has spent numerous years choreographing for Kennedy Entertainment for various cruise lines around the world, including the legendary QEII, the Carolina Opry’s Mainstage Show and Good Vibrations From 2001-2005 in Myrtle Beach, PG Productions, Myrtle Beach Chevrolet’s Commercial Productions, and Starlite Entertainment’s Lost in the 50s with the World Famous Platters in Branson, MI.
 Beaman has choreographed numerous national award winning pieces for the CFHS Show Case Show Choir, including selections from Rent, Hairspray, Mamma Mia, and Tarzan.
 This choir has consistently been honored as Best Show Choir, and receiving Best Choreography at every National event they attend.
 Beaman choreographed the musical CATS and Drowsy Chaperone for Carolina Forest High, in which his work received critical state wide acclaim.
 For several years now, he has choreographed and staged High Steppin Country, Myrtle Beach’s longest running show.
 Beaman was also in charge of the direction and choreography of the professional commercial productions for Myrtle Beach Chevrolet.
 Beaman brings to any production extensive knowledge in all genres of dance, and even more knowledge in the area of professional performance.

-Joey Ray Trail-Co Owner and General Manager
+Joey Ray Trail-Co Owner and Operations Manager

 Mr. Joey Trail was the 2015-16 Horry County Schools District Teacher of the Year and went on to be named a South Carolina Honor Roll Teacher for being named South Carolina Teacher of the Year-Top Five for 2016-17.
 In 2015, he received the state Leadership Development Award from the South Carolina Council of Teachers of English, and in 2014, was named Regional Teacher of the Year by Barnes and Noble.
 Most recently, Trail was featured as one of ten teachers across the United States in a national report on Blended Learning, something he has served in leadership on from the school to state level.
 Trail also served on the HCEC Committee to determine which curriculum would best suit their needs; has served on the ELA Curriculum Committee and Ed Tech Task Force for multiple years.
 For the summer of 2017, his research and work were commissioned by the district to assist middle school ELA teachers district wide in their efforts to use data driven instruction through differentiation in preparation for MAP and state assessments.